mahdimohamadzadeh/capsule-sales/README.md

 Web service for public http requests is required for admin panel and web service editing

-Email to enter the Admin Strap panel : test@gmail.com
+Email to enter the Admin Strapi panel : test@gmail.com

 Password to enter the strapi admin panel: Test1234567